awgutierrez/agsite/content/publication/MetricFunctionalsWeakConvergence/index.md

 publication_types: ["article"]

 # Publication name and optional abbreviated publication name.
-publication: "arXiv preprint June 2025"
+publication: "*arXiv preprint (June 2025)*"
 publication_short: ""

 abstract: |
  We introduce a notion of weak convergence in arbitrary metric spaces.
- Metric functionals are key in our analysis: weak convergence of sequences in a given metric space is tested against all the metric functionals defined on said space.
+ Metric functionals are key in our analysis\: weak convergence of sequences in a given metric space is tested against all the metric functionals defined on said space.
 When restricted to bounded sequences in normed linear spaces, we prove that our notion of weak convergence agrees with the standard one.